Occurs when the last page of the document has printed.

 You indicate that there are no more pages to print by setting the PrintPageEventArgs.HasMorePages property to false in the PrintPage event.
 The event also occurs if the printing process is canceled or an exception occurs during the printing process.

 To associate the event with your event handler, add an instance of the PrintEventHandler delegate to the event.
 The event handler is called whenever the event occurs.
-For more information about handling events with delegates, see Events and Delegates.
+For more information about handling events with delegates, see Handling and Raising Events.

 Windows 8.1, Windows Server 2012 R2, Windows 8, Windows Server 2012, Windows 7, Windows Vista SP2, Windows Server 2008 (Server Core Role not supported), Windows Server 2008 R2 (Server Core Role supported with SP1 or later; Itanium not supported)